Ajatt-Tools/dictpopup/README.md

 FieldMapping = 4;2;8;7;9;
 SearchField = VocabKanji

+[Popup]
+Width = 500
+Height = 350
+Margin = 5

 [Behaviour]
 AnkiSupport = true
 CheckIfExists = true
 CopySentence = true
 NukeWhitespace = true
+PronunciationButton = true
 ```
-Be careful to not include trailing spaces after your variables.
+Be careful to not include trailing spaces after your variables (for now).

 ## Usage
 Select a word and call `dictpopup` (using a shortcut).
 It is also possible to give an argument instead: `dictpopup WORD`.